By Angela Crampton

 The Impact on Our Land and Trails

 The damage to the Wenatchee River Institute (WRI) campus has been significant.
 With 20 to 30 trees down, the 13-acre campus is still in the thick of cleanup.
-Nearby, Blackbird Island was completely submerged at the height of the flood.
+Nearby, Blackbird Island was submerged at the height of the flood.

 - Blackbird Pond: The pond—a cherished spot where Trout Unlimited hosts youth fishing opportunities—is currently littered with large floating logs and debris.
 A major cleanup will be required to make this area safe and accessible for kids again.